 - Improving blood flow

-- Providing protection against food injuries and infections
+- Protecting against foot injuries and infections

 Buy high-quality diabetic socks online with Viasox